tykiww/tykiww.github.io/_posts/2017-03-05-fitting-a-seasonal-arima.md

 layout: post
 title: "Fitting a seasonal timeseries: Arima (1,1,1)x(1,1,1)_12"
 fb-img: https://tykiww.github.io/img/arima12.png
-tags: [asta, arima, base R, big data, vizualization,]
 ---

+In a last posts we went through a non-seasonal ARIMA, looking at annual values, _but what if the values we are looking for are not annual, but monthly?_

+### Case

 *What is the MONTHLY US residential energy consumption for the next 2 years for the 'Short-Term'*

 ![](http://needtoknow.nas.edu/energy/media/media_browser_uploads/images/item_1_.jpg)

-In one of my last posts I went through a non-seasonal ARIMA, looking at annual values, _but what if the values I am looking for are not annual, but monthly?_

 As behavioral economics dictates, monthly values tend to rise and fall according to season.
 Winter Holidays seem to bring in some the highest volume of consumption during a period.
-Ice cream sales on aggregate decrease significantly during the winter (though the amount I ate seemed rather consistent growing up).
+Ice cream sales on aggregate decrease significantly during the winter.

+### Exploratory Data Analysis
 Likewise, energy consumption in the US functions in a similar way.
 Let's take a look at how we can forecast the 2-year energy consumption for US residents.
-Data comes from [eia.gov](http://eia.gov) which shows "energy information" including energy sources and news events that may adversely or conversely affect energy acquisition in the US.
-Finding the right type of data gets a little hairy, but luckily there are filters that let you adjust parameters before you download any of the data.
-I decided to download all the data and filter it myself.
+Data comes from [eia.gov](http://eia.gov) which stores "energy information" including energy sources and news events that may adversely or conversely affect energy acquisition in the US.
+Finding the right type of data is a little hairy, but luckily there are filters that let you adjust parameters before you download any of the data.
 We are going to rip the energy data from the 'short-term energy outlook' found in the `read.csv` link.

 ``` r
 data1 <- read.csv("http://www.eia.gov/totalenergy/data/browser/csv.cfm?tbl=T02.01")